-Area of Activity Actual Situation Steps to Improve Benefits Procurement Price based selection that potentially hides unethical or not environmentally friendly activities.
-Create and apply selection criteria that matches the ethical and environmental policies of the organisation.
+Area of Activity Actual Situation Steps to Improve Benefits Procurement or not Create and apply selection criteria that matches the ethical and environmental policies of the organisation.
 Research initiatives that other organisations are putting in place and adapt them to your situation.
 Reputation increase.
 Storage Product loss by degradation caused by poor storage condition, or damages during in-storage movements.
 Make improvements in the infrastructure to facilitate cargo movement.
 Use solar light and natural ventilation.
 If the infrastructure is going to last more than two years, invest in solar or wind power sources and manage your power consumption.
 (Power Supply section).
 Save money and time.
 Packaging Excessive use of non- biodegradable materials.
 Choosing the appropriate mode of transport with enough time, to be able to understand how the cargo is packed and labelled.
 Try to find a good compromise between safety and handling; Reduce packaging or/and use reusable or biodegradable materials.
 Example - corrugated cardboard and other forms of paper-based packaging.
 Resources saved.